amylour/everneed/README.md

 The primary objective was to create an e-commerce store that satisfied the assessment criteria of the Code Institute's Project 5: E-Commerce Module.
 The store must provide the expected functions of a responsive e-commerce store using Stripe as a payment system, user/guest views for authentication and store features, some extra features of my choosing, wishlist and articles, and demonstration of some marketing/SEO skills.
 Orders on Everneed were to display the carbon footprint totals and carbon saved, (where data is available, see below), reflecting the pressing need for eco-consciousness in these modern times.
 The User, whether paying customer or just browsing, must receive the best in UX and feel that Everneed is relatable and trust-worthy.

 The site's design and graphic assets were collected through various copyright-free image websites.
-Images were edited for the wesite to be cohesive.
+Images were edited for the website to be cohesive.
 The hero-image on the home page and above, was created by myself in Figma.
-Bootstrap and Cripsy Forms were used for the project's frontend to speed up the process and to keep the templates consistent.
+Bootstrap and Crispy Forms were used for the project's frontend to speed up the process and to keep the templates consistent.
 Further customisation to the buttons, forms, modals, toasts and user feedback processes were added to the project's CSS files.

 If a customer chooses to make a purchase then they are given consistent feedback through the use of 'toasts' messages and confirmation emails.
 The purchasing process is presented using Stripe payment handlers, obtained and setup using [Stripe's](https://stripe.com/docs) documentation and website.